This section provides all the information you need to apply to transfer programs.

 Physical Sciences

-There is no direct entry for transfer students to the Biomedical Science major.
+There is no direct entry for transfer students to the Bio-Medical Science or Animal Biology majors.
 Those who apply will be considered for Bachelor of Science, Biological Science.

 Minimum Admission Requirements